Pacific College

 BUS 420 - 3 credits

-The course provides the student with foundational information about the U.S. legal system and dispute resolution, and their impact on business.
-The major content areas will include general principles of law, the relationship of business and the U.S. Constitution, state and federal legal systems, the relationship between law and ethics, contracts, sales, torts, agency law, intellectual property, and business law in the global context.
+Foundational information about the U.S. legal system and dispute resolution, and their impact on business.
+The major content areas will include general principles of law, the relationship of business and the U.S. Constitution, state and federal legal systems, the relationship between law and ethics and ethical decision-making, contracts, sales, torts, agency law, intellectual property, and business law in the global context.

 Business Administration Capstone